TonyBUK/NerdleSolver/readme.md

 Currently solutions are offered in three passes.

 * Pass 1: Satisfying answers.
-  * This assumes that the answer won't include NOP arithmetic, such as 10*0-0=0, and that answers won't abuse unary operators or leading zeroes.
+  * This assumes that the answer won't include NOP arithmetic, such as 10*0-0=0 (basically it will disallow any 0's), and that answers won't abuse unary operators or leading zeroes.
 * Pass 2: OK answers
   * This allows NOP arithmatic, but doesn't allow answers to abuse unary operators/leading zeroes.
 * Pass 3: Naff Answers
   * If the parser accepts it, this will propose it.

-*** Compatability ***
+One interesting thing I found was the Nerdle tests the associativity of a solution, i.e. 1+2=3 and 2+1=3, as long as you enable "Allow commutative answers" in the settings of Nerdle (default), are interchangeable.
+This isn't something I believe my solver needs to be aware of due to the following:

+1. If my solver proposes an answer that's commutative with the real answer, Nerdle will just accept it, up until then Nerdle will *NOT* re-arrange the expression.
+2. If my solver proposes an answer that's commutative with the real answer and Nerdle doesn't accept it (i.e. it's disabled), my solver will eventually propose the real answer anyway.

+***Compatability***

 This goes back at least as far as Internet Explorer 11 (what I'm forced to use at work).
 Going back further would force me to give up const, which doesn't feel great, but if there's demand, I'm sure I can start regressing the code to support older standards........... maybe.
 Though a quick look implies: